KBO League: Post-season

 Any playoff games ending in an official tie are replayed, thereby raising the possibility of a close series containing more than the scheduled five or seven games.

 Rules

 The KBO League rules are essentially those of the Major League Baseball (MLB).
 The designated hitter rule is universal in KBO.

-Traditionally, South Korean professional baseball games have a maximum number of extra innings before a game is declared an official tie.
-The KBO abolished this limit for the 2008 season, but it was reinstated in 2009, with a 12-inning limit imposed during the regular season, and a 15-inning limit for playoff games.
+Traditionally, South Korean professional baseball games have a maximum number of extra innings before a game is declared an official tie, except in 2008 when unlimited innings were trialed for the season.
+Until 2025, the extra inning limit was three innings during the regular season (twelve innings overall), and six extra innings (fifteen innings overall) in postseason games.
+Starting with the 2025 season, the limit was changed to two extra innings in the regular season, for a limit of eleven innings overall.

 History

 Origins

 The first game was played on March 27, 1982, between the Samsung Lions and the MBC Chungyong at Dongdaemun Baseball Stadium, Seoul.
 Then-president Chun Doo-hwan threw out the ceremonial first pitch.

 The 1982 charter teams of its first season were: